flibustier/blockathon2018.github.io/scoreboard.md

 <hr>

-<h2>Powered by the bechmark of Software Improvement Group according to SIG/TÜViT Maintainability model.</h2>
+<h2>BetterCodeHub scores a powered by the industry benchmark of Software Improvement Group according to SIG/TÜViT Maintainability model.</h2>